benblack769/benblack769.github.io/posts/blog/guard-thief.md

 A solid, efficient, effective solution, that improves with the more computation time you give it is essential, for both practical and scientific usecases.
 It is also not easy, and requires a variety of techniques in optimization, planning, game theory, and parallel programming.
 So its worth going into detail go into detail about how one solves a game like this.

 At the highest level, the "Best Population Response" method is used for multi-player optimization.
 The idea is to calculate the best response for one player against to the existing set of solutions for the other player.
 Once that best response is calculated, it will be added to the population of strategies for that player.
-For zero-sum games like this one, This method which was proven in the 1950s to produce a uniquely scored nash equilibria[CITATION], i.e. a global minima.
+Further, we use a simple variant of where the opponents in the population are weighted uniformly, called Fictitious self-play.
+This method which was analyzed by Brown, G. W. in *Iterative solution of games by fictitious play* (1951), and was proven to converge to produce a uniquely scored nash equilibria, i.e. a global minima.
 This means that after convergence, neither agent could benefit from switching strategies.

 ### Best response optimization